vinkodlak/rigpro.consulting/src/pages/index.md

     body: >-
       RIGPRO Wireline QC software is world's first software platform to assist in the quality control of a wireline logging operation.
-RIGPRO software is available as desktop and mobile application.
-It is installed on devices of all the stakeholders in a logging operation - Logging Witness, Operations Geologist, Drilling Supervisor, Wellsite Geologist...
+RIGPRO software is available as a desktop and mobile application.
+It can be  installed on devices of all the stakeholders in a logging operation - Logging Witness, Operations Geologist, Drilling Supervisor, Wellsite Geologist...
 Instead of spreadsheets and word documents, information is entered into the RIGPRO desktop application.
 Users are able to monitor the operation in real time, produce various reports and time breakdowns, create pressure charts and gradients and much more.
+Wireline operations can now be monitored real time from the office, home, or on the road on your smart phone!
     image:
       altText: 'A,lt image 2'
       image: /img/Image-3.png